Zandalee: Plot

-Zandalee Martin is a young boutique store owner living in New Orleans who is sexually frustrated and feeling unfulfilled with her marriage to Thierry Martin, and eventually gets tangled in a passionate, sensual and torrid adulterous affair with her husband's mysterious and free-spirited old friend Johnny Collins.
+Zandalee Martin is a young boutique store owner living in New Orleans who is sexually frustrated and feeling unfulfilled with her marriage to Thierry Martin, and eventually becomes tangled in a passionate, sensual and torrid adulterous affair with her husband's mysterious and free-spirited old friend Johnny Collins.
 Zandalee and Thierry's marriage has hit a snag and seems to be eroding due to his lack of passion.

 Zan needs to explore, while Thierry wants to withdraw, and has become more and more distant and impotent in their relationship.
 He used to be a poet, but now has taken over the family's communications business after the death of his father.
 As time goes on, Thierry has to sell the business and is essentially a figurehead.
 He is emotionally adrift as his dreams give way to disillusionment.

 Johnny, a painter by trade, has been working for Thierry's business to help support his paintings.
 His only religion is self-gratification.
 Johnny also sells and mules cocaine for a local drug dealer as another source of income for himself.
 Having not seen each other in a while, the two run into each other at a bachelor party.
 After the party, Thierry brings Johnny home to meet Zandalee and his grandmother Tatta.
 While talking about old times, Johnny offers to paint a portrait of Thierry at their home.

 Later, after finishing the painting, Johnny shows it to Thierry, Zandalee and Tatta.
 Sensing Zandalee's frustration and vulnerability, Johnny makes a pass at her.
 Johnny continues to pursue Zandalee and when they run into each other during a rainstorm, he takes advantage and seduces her.
 Their sexual liaisons continue to occur in various places, including her laundry room atop a washing machine while Thierry and guests are having dinner.
 Thierry soon suspects the two are having an affair.